rt2zz/redux-remotes/README.md

 }

 ## Uncertainties
 This may need some tweaking to play well with store enhancers like redux-devtools.
 Further testing and experimentation is needed.
-Also flowing intents and actions through the same dispatcher may be an anti-pattern, it is possible remotes should hang off of a separate dispatcher.